Skip to content

 When should you follow up with your hotel contact if attrition is present?

-Here’s what you need to discuss with the hotel if attrition is present post-event:
+As an event planner, here’s what you need to discuss with the hotel if attrition is present post-event:

 2. If there are still available rooms, leverage your relationship with the hotel.
 Ask if there is flexibility.
 Can they reduce the number?

 3. If you're considering booking the same venue for future events, use discounting or removing your attrition as a bargaining chip.
-Just be careful not to let them lock you into more than you are comfortable with committing to.
+Just be careful not to let them lock you into more room blocks than you are comfortable with committing to.

 Need More Help Navigating Attrition?